bagbag/tstdl/base/source/authentication/README.md

 2.  **Configure the Module**

-    In your application's bootstrap file, configure the authentication module.
+    In your application's bootstrap file, configure the authentication module and run its migrations.

     ```typescript
     import { configureAuthenticationServer, migrateAuthenticationSchema } from '@tstdl/base/authentication/server';